 Step #1: Social distancing training for employees

-Before reopening, ensure that you sync with all team members on your new protocols for maintaining a safe, social distance within your facility.
-You could set up a Zoom call ahead of opening day – or even gather your team a day early (at a safe social distance of course) and run through all of your new rules.
+Ensure that you sync with all team members on your new protocols for maintaining a safe, social distance within your facility.
+As the second-wave approaches and regional lockdowns are at risk of taking place, this is a practice you should stay on top of.
+You could set up a Zoom call ahead of opening day - or even gather your team a day early (at a safe social distance of course) and run through all of your new rules.

-This is likely to be a stressful and anxiety-inducing time for many people, your employees included, particularly as we are unsure of whether the cases of coronavirus will increase when we all return back to normality.
+This is likely to be a stressful and anxiety-inducing time for many people, your employees included, particularly as we prepare for the second wave.
 So make sure that you answer any questions that your employees may have and encourage them to voice any concerns.
 This way you can find ways to alleviate them quickly.
 Now, more than ever, it’s crucial to have a strong, cohesive team.

 Step #2: Create a policy of no visitors

 Your employees may be used to allowing their family and friends to turn up to the facility, to talk, hang out or pick them up from work.

 Continue to instruct your employees that all visitors should remain outside of the facility, this will decrease your chances of surpassing your capacity limits.

 The best way to keep people at the correct social distance is to give them the room to work out on their own, without bumping into other people or equipment.
 This may mean reducing the number of machines, or figuring out how you can spread them out more.